Anger Management Counseling Certification

 - Is a licensed health care professional with a current and active license to practice.

-- Holds at a minimum an undergraduate degree in any of the following areas; psychology, counseling psychology, human services, sociology, religious studies, behavioral health, social services, crisis intervention, expressive art therapy, grief/bereavement, hypnotherapy, public health, holistic health, health coaching, or a similar related health care practice field.
+- Holds at a minimum an undergraduate degree in any of the following areas; psychology, counseling psychology, human services, sociology, religious studies, behavioral health, social services, crisis intervention, expressive art therapy, grief/bereavement, hypnotherapy, public health, holistic health, health coaching, or a similar related health care practice field or currently practicing as an anger management counselor.

 If you would like to find out if you meet the qualifications for this certification program.
 Please submit an Inquiry Form at the following link: Access Here.